maths/moodle-qtype_stack/doc/en/Authoring/Inputs.md

   statement which asks for no response from the student, i.e. a rhetorical question.
 * A question may have as many inputs as needed.
 * Inputs can be positioned anywhere within the [question text](CASText.md#question_text).
-If JSMath is used for display this includes within equations.
-MathJax does not currently support this feature.
+MathJax does not currently support the inclusion of inputs within equations.

 The position of an input in the [question text](CASText.md#question_text) is denoted by